Science Spoofs, Physics Pranks and Astronomical Antics: April Fools

 I first collaborated with Dr.\ Frolop on a paper called ``Cosmic Conspiracies'' in 2006 \cite{Frolop1}.
-The inspiration was studying the cosmological parameters for sufficiently long that a few apparent oddities had started to appear, for example that $H_0 t_0$ is close to one (with the accelerating and decelerating phases more or less balancing each other).
-It was Dr.~Frolop's idea to submit a collection of these peculiarities to the arXiv and not to attempt to publish elsewhere.
+The inspiration was studying the cosmological parameters for sufficiently long that a few apparent oddities had started to appear, for example that $H_0 t_0$ is close to unity (with the accelerating and decelerating phases more or less balancing each other).
+It was Dr.~Frolop's idea to submit a collection of these peculiarities to the arXiv and not attempt to publish elsewhere.
 But in fact, on further consideration there were even more near coincidences to point out, leading to a semi-serious paper written with Don Page and my student Ali Narimani, called ``Cosmic Mnemonics'' \cite{mnemonics} -- the motivation was now to have fun with numbers that describe the Universe, giving others a toolkit of possibilities for remembering various relations.
 Being too technical for a popular magazine, but too light-hearted for a journal, it was extremely hard to find a place for such an article to get published.
 In the end ``Physics in Canada'' gave our paper a home.

-With Dr.\ Frolop a series of further papers followed, the topics covered being: the appeal of multiple kinds of darkness \cite{Frolop2}; galaxies don't form at all, in fact they disappear \cite{Frolop3}; the CMB is {\it really\/} an inside-out star \cite{Frolop4}; we should abandon falsifiability {\it and\/} other cherished principles as well \cite{Frolop5}; there are as many anomalies in the digits of $\pi$ as in the CMB sky \cite{Frolop6}; there's a new kind of radio transient source that shows up before you look for it \cite{Frolop7}; and why normal logic doesn't apply to the search for life \cite{Frolop8}.
-The ``Pi in the sky'' one is by far the longest and contains the most serious message.
-It's also the only paper I'm aware of that has a word-search puzzle in it (and perhaps the only 1st April paper with a version~2 on the arXiv).
+With Dr.\ Frolop, a series of further papers followed, the topics covered being: the appeal of multiple kinds of darkness \cite{Frolop2}; galaxies don't form at all, in fact they disappear \cite{Frolop3}; the CMB is {\it really\/} an inside-out star \cite{Frolop4}; we should abandon falsifiability {\it and\/} other cherished principles as well \cite{Frolop5}; there are as many anomalies in the digits of $\pi$ as in the CMB sky \cite{Frolop6}; there's a new kind of radio transient source that shows up before you look for it \cite{Frolop7}; and normal logic doesn't apply to the search for life \cite{Frolop8}.
+The ``Pi in the sky'' article is by far the longest and contains the most serious message.
+It's also the only paper I'm aware of that has a word-search puzzle in it (and a rare example of a 1st April paper with a version~2 on the arXiv).